ALowien/GreatBay_BoxModel/README.md

 ##### Monitoring data from U.S. Environmental Protection Agency ECHO for each wastewater treatment facility.
 Data files are identified by town name where the wastewater treatemnt facility is located.
 The files within the *generalpermit* subfolder contain monitoring data following implementation of the 2020 General Nitrogen Permit, which provided different NPDES IDs for each wastewater treatment facilty.

 #### wwtf
 ##### Data sourced from published reports, including annual loads or measured concentrations.
-A cleaned, compiled version **wwtf_concentrations** of the data maintained in the npdes_wwtf folder is provided here and can be used directly for the solute budget.
+A cleaned, compiled version *wwtf_concentrations.csv* of the data maintained in the npdes_wwtf folder is provided here and can be used directly for the solute budget.

 * wwtf_annualloads - contains the annual loads from 2008 - 2013 sourced from the literature
 * literature_wwtf_concentrations - contains concentrations of DOC, PO4, and TN in wastewater effluent from the literature.
 * exeter_monthlyTN_2012_2013 - contains the monthly average concentration of TN reported by the Town of Exeter for the Exeter WWTF in 2012 and 2013.
 Data not available in ECHO.

 ### **src**